philip-shen/note_Networking/mDNS/README.md

 performed.

 ## 5.3.
 Multiple Questions per Query
+Multicast DNS allows a querier to place multiple questions in the Question Section of a single Multicast DNS query message.

+The semantics of a Multicast DNS query message containing multiple questions is identical to a series of individual DNS query messages containing one question each.
+Combining multiple questions into a single message is purely an efficiency optimization and has no other
 ## 5.4.
 Questions Requesting Unicast Responses
+Sending Multicast DNS responses via multicast has the benefit that all the other hosts on the network get to see those responses, enabling them to keep their caches up to date and detect conflicting responses.

+However, there are situations where all the other hosts on the network don't need to see every response.
+Some examples are a laptop computer waking from sleep, the Ethernet cable being connected to a running machine, or a previously inactive interface being activated through a configuration change.
+As a new participant on the network, it has no idea whether the exact same questions may have been asked and answered just seconds ago.
+In this case, triggering a large sudden flood of multicast responses may impose an unreasonable burden on the network.

+To avoid large floods of potentially unnecessary responses in these cases, Multicast DNS defines the top bit in the class field of a DNS question as the unicast-response bit.
+When this bit is set in a question, it indicates that the querier is willing to accept unicast replies in response to this specific query, as well as the usual multicast responses.
+These questions requesting unicast responses are referred to as "QU" questions, to distinguish them from the more usual questions requesting multicast responses ("QM" questions).
+A Multicast DNS querier sending its initial batch of questions immediately on wake from sleep or interface activation SHOULD set the unicast-response bit in those questions.

+When a question is retransmitted (as described in Section 5.2), the unicast-response bit SHOULD NOT be set in subsequent retransmissions of that question.
+Subsequent retransmissions SHOULD be usual "QM" questions.
+After the first question has received its responses, the querier should have a large Known-Answer list (Section 7.1) so that subsequent queries should elicit few, if any, further responses.
+In addition, the unicast-response bit SHOULD be set only for questions that are active and ready to be sent the moment of wake from sleep or interface activation.
+New questions created by local clients afterwards should be treated as normal "QM" questions and SHOULD NOT have the unicast-response bit set on the first question of the series.

+When receiving a question with the unicast-response bit set, a responder SHOULD usually respond with a unicast packet directed back to the querier.
+However, if the responder has not multicast that record recently (within one quarter of its TTL), then the responder SHOULD instead multicast the response so as to keep all the peer caches up to date, and to permit passive conflict detection.

+Unicast replies are subject to all the same packet generation rules as multicast replies, including the cache-flush bit (Section 10.2) and (except when defending a unique name against a probe from another host) randomized delays to reduce network collisions (Section 6).

 ## 5.5.
 Direct Unicast Queries to Port 5353
+In specialized applications there may be rare situations where it makes sense for a Multicast DNS querier to send its query via unicast to a specific machine.
+When a Multicast DNS responder receives a query via direct unicast, it SHOULD respond as it would for "QU" questions, as described above in Section 5.4.
+Since it is possible for a unicast query to be received from a machine outside the local link, responders SHOULD check that the source address in the query packet matches the local subnet for that link (or, in the case of IPv6, the source address has an on-link prefix) and silently ignore the packet if not.

 # 6. Responding
+When a Multicast DNS responder constructs and sends a Multicast DNS response message, the Resource Record Sections of that message must contain only records for which that responder is explicitly authoritative.
+These answers may be generated because the record answers a question received in a Multicast DNS query message, or at certain other times that the responder determines than an unsolicited announcement is warranted.
+A Multicast DNS responder MUST NOT place records from its cache, which have been learned from other responders on the network, in the Resource Record Sections of outgoing response messages.
+Only an authoritative source for a given record is allowed to issue responses containing that record.

+The determination of whether a given record answers a given question is made using the standard DNS rules: the record name must match the question name, the record rrtype must match the question qtype unless the qtype is "ANY" (255) or the rrtype is "CNAME" (5), and the record rrclass must match the question qclass unless the qclass is "ANY" (255).
+As with Unicast DNS, generally only DNS class 1 ("Internet") is used, but should client software use classes other than 1, the matching rules described above MUST be used.

+A Multicast DNS responder MUST only respond when it has a positive, non-null response to send, or it authoritatively knows that a particular record does not exist.
+For unique records, where the host has already established sole ownership of the name, it MUST return negative answers to queries for records that it knows not to exist.
+For example, a host with no IPv6 address, that has claimed sole ownership of the name "host.local." for all rrtypes, MUST respond to AAAA queries for "host.local." by sending a negative answer indicating that no AAAA records exist for that name.
+See Section 6.1, "Negative Responses".

 ## 6.1.
 Negative Responses
 ## 6.2.
 Responding to Address Queries
 ## 6.3.
 Responding to Multiquestion Queries